kknapp3/694GroupProject/docs/index.md

 ### Terminologies

-**1. Natural of Payments**
+**1. Nature of Payments**

-The natural of payments is in the natrual of a severance payment considered to be reasonable by the Bank.
-It helps to understand the different types of payments that must be reported in the open payment.
+The nature of payments is in the form of a severance payment considered to be reasonable by the Bank.
+It helps to understand the different types of payments that must be reported to Open Payments.
 The common types of payments include,

 - Food and beverage
 - Consulting fee
 - Education
 - Research